WebOfTrust/keri/docs/Glossary.md

 So KERI introduces for the first time many entirely new innovative concepts that are derived from many well known concepts.
 Each new invention is by itself worthy of its own white paper.
 This results in new terminology.
 Some are entirely new words used in entirely new ways.
-Others are adaptations of existing terms but defined more precisiely for the KERI innovative use.
+Others are adaptations of existing terms but defined more precisely for the KERI innovative use.
 ```

 We move forward with **Not KERI specific Terminology**.